zzztpppp/xv6-labs-6.s081-6.828-/lab_log.md

 * Stack grows from a higer address down to a lower address, so need to set `context.sp` to `sp + STACK_STIZE` in `create_thread`.

+# Using threads
+* Adding a fine-grained list lock is as fast as moving the lock to around `insert`

+# Barrier
+* It's really tricky to get desired behaviour  with locks under multithreading.
+The hardest thing here is to prevent a thread races over the loop and write the `bstate.nthread`.
+Need a variable to record how  many threads have left the barrier and wake threads that sleep on `cond` after all threads have left the barrier.